 Paddle & Trip Recording

 From the wireframe testing, it was suggested a couple of times to show pre-made trips that the user could view and start a recording from on the Paddle page.
 Starting a recording from within a trip that already exists would allow the user to have a better navigation experience, getting insights on how much longer they have left, any points of interests, etc., as opposed to starting their own blank trip, which would have none of the crowdsource features.

 Based on feedback from the prototype, additional functionality was added to the Trip Recording screen to allow the user a way to quickly see a brief overview of the trip's details.
-The user can now sipe down from the top where the trip statistics are to view more information (seen above).
+The user can now swipe down from the top where the trip statistics are to view more information (seen above).
 Additionally, a back arrow was applied to all trip recording screens to return to the previous screen.
 Doing so will keep the trip recording, and would show a trip recording indication element, which could be tapped to return to the trip recording screen (not mocked up).

 To keep the different actions of the journal view visually interesting, each button was given a different color.
 A Profile / Settings button and screen was also added to allow the user to adjust various preferences.